Fractal-cluster theory and thermodynamic principles of the control and analysis for the self-organizing systems: Abstract

 \section{Abstract}

 The theory of resource distribution in self-organizing systems on the basis of the fractal-cluster method has been presented.
-This theory consists of two parts: determined and probable.
-The first part includes the static and dynamic criteria, the fractal-cluster dynamic equations which are based on the fractal-cluster correlations and Fibonacci's range characteristics.
-The second part of the one includes the foundations of the probable characteristics of the fractal-cluster system.
-This part includes the dynamic equations of the probable evolution of these systems.
-By using the numerical researches of these equations for the stationary case the random state field of the one in the phase space of the $D$, $H$, $F$ criteria have been obtained.
+In turn, the fractal-cluster method is based on the fractal-cluster relations of V.P.
+Burdakov and the analytical apparatus of the thermodynamics of I. Prigozhin's structure.
+This theory consists of two parts: deterministic and probabilistic.
+The first part includes the static and dynamic criteria, the fractal-cluster dynamic equations which are based on the Fibonacci's range characteristics fractal-cluster correlations.
+The second part includes fundamentals of the probabilistic theory of a fractal-cluster systems.
+This part includes the dynamic equations of the probabilistic evolution of these systems.
+By using the numerical researches of these equations for the stationary case the random state field of the self-organizing system in the phase space of the $D$, $H$ criteria and probability $f$ have been obtained.
 For the socio-economical and biological systems this theory has been tested.
+In particular, three fundamental fractal-cluster laws have been obtained for biological organisms: probabilistic, energetic and evolutionary.